 Women continue to be underrepresented in the STEM workforce.
 Gender gaps in education pathways persist, limiting access, preparation, and career opportunities.
-The following resources examine the current state of STEM and provide statistical looks at progress in the K-12, Higher Education, and Workforce spheres.
+Check out these resources for a look at the statistics of girls and women in the K-12, Higher Education, and Workforce spheres.

 State of Girls and Women in STEM